Expand Your Professional Training With The Emily Program

-Consider Internships, Fellowships, Practicums, And Dietetic Training Here
+Consider Internships, Fellowships, Practicums, Dietetic Training, and Volunteer Positions Here

 The Emily Program provides progressive care that inspires courage and changes.
 Founded in 1993 by psychologist Dirk Miller, we have become the leader in personalized treatment for all individuals struggling with eating disorders.

 We’re committed to strong evidence-based practice and excellence in training.
 All clinical staff members are highly trained in eating disorder interventions and participate in regular supervision and training to enhance skills, maintain excellence, and learn emerging techniques and therapies.

 World-renowned University of Minnesota psychologist and researcher Dr. Carol Peterson leads The Emily Program Training Department, including clinical training for practicum students, doctoral interns, post-doctoral fellows, and residents.

 The Emily Program, in conjunction with The University of Minnesota Department of Food Science and Nutrition, also offers the nation’s only eating disorder specific internship for dietetic interns.